The Best Ophthalmology Malpractice Lawyers

 Mr. Davis is an accomplished ophthalmology malpractice attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
 He is one of the foremost experts on medical malpractice law in Georgia.
 Published on March 16, 2017, last updated on June 21, 2019.

 WHAT IS OPHTHALMOLOGY MALPRACTICE?

-Ophthalmology Malpractice occurs when the actions or inactions of an ophthalmologist lead to injury or other adverse effects to the patient, and when these actions or inactions constitute a lack of adherence to an expected standard of care.
-All medical professionals are bound to a standard of care and when it is not followed, that’s when malpractice can rear its head.
+Ophthalmology malpractice occurs when the actions or inactions of an ophthalmologist lead to injury or other adverse effects to the patient, and when these actions or inactions constitute a lack of adherence to an expected standard of care.
+All medical professionals are bound to a standard of care and when it is not followed, that’s when errors can rear its head.

-Cataract surgery, although a common enough procedure, is the source of a reasonable percentage of ophthalmology malpractice cases.
+Cataract surgery, although a common enough procedure, is the source of a reasonable percentage of ophthalmology error cases.
 As with other surgical procedures, there are risks of surgical errors or anesthesia malpractice.

 The standard cataract surgery entails eliminating a filmy lens from the individual’s eye and swapping it for a clear, synthetic lens.
 Although cataract treatments are relatively routine and seldom have severe difficulties, there are some dangers still connected with this type of surgical treatment.
 Some of the most typical threats are: